 Pro: You are with your child all the time.
-You get to see all the wonderful learning, the delight in a discovery of new things, new adventures and you don’t miss anything.
+You get to see all the wonderful learning, the delight in the discovery of new things, new adventures and you don’t miss anything.

 Pro: Homeschooling allows your child to learn anything they wish, the sky is literally the limit or actually the universe!
 Anything they want to learn is out there.
-Bonus you get to pick!
+The bonus you get to pick!

 Con: You are the main “example” in your children’s lives.
 Uh oh!
-All those qualities you are trying to work on fixing, bad habits and more you children will pick up.
+All those qualities you are trying to work on fixing, bad habits and more your children will pick up.
 Yikes!

 Con: You need to stick to this schedule!
 Making sure it is if flexible enough for you for emergencies and life when it gets in the way.
 No one will make you stick to it but you!

 As you can see after 10 years of homeschooling many of the pros are also cons.
 Just like any job, there are great things and not so great things about homeschooling.

 As parents, it is awesome that we get to follow their dreams but we also want to be sure we are giving our children lots of opportunities to learn and are equipping them for life!